cocos2d/cocos2d-x-docs/en/upgradeGuide/index.md

 ## Renderer

-The backend layer has been added under Renderer, where the metal-related adaptation files are placed under the metal folder, and the files related to OpenGL ES rendering are placed in the opengl folder.
-In principle, the graphics API under any platform is not allowed to be used directly except for the source code under the two folders metal and opengl.
+The backend layer has been added under Renderer, where the metal-related adaptation files are placed under the Metal folder, and the files related to OpenGL ES rendering are placed in the opengl folder.
+In principle, the graphics API under any platform is not allowed to be used directly except for the source code under the two folders metal and OpenGL.

 ```
 Renderer